HowestX/howestx-docs/final.md

 #### edX

-EdX is a large open souce MOOC platform that was developed as a joint venture between the Massachussets Institute of Technology and the Harvard university.
+edX is a large open souce MOOC platform that was developed as a joint venture between the Massachussets Institute of Technology and the Harvard university.
 UC Berkeley has also joined.

 The platform already has a lot of succes, boasting more than 3 million users (as of October 2014), and being used by institutions such as Stanford.

 ##### Usability

-EdX as a platform is very usable to an end user, it offers an intuitive user interface which is alo rather attractive to the eye.
+edX as a platform is very usable to an end user, it offers an intuitive user interface which is alo rather attractive to the eye.
 This does not translate over to mobile, as the default theme is not mobile ready.
 It also seems to have a lot of functionality already built-in

 ##### Activity